jacksanford1/mysite/content/posts/tech-post.md

 I talked the project over with some friends who know more about ML than I do.
 They advised me that the first part of the project (who is speaking when) is non-trivial when it comes to voice recognition algorithms.
 Detecting and differentiating human voices is still a difficult problem for ML.
 I read some papers and articles and it seemed to confirm my friends’ sentiments.
 [Here](https://towardsdatascience.com/ai-to-detect-speaker-in-a-speech-a1dae5b597b0) is an example of an article that can identify different human voices with 80-85% accuracy.
 For my project, I didn't think 80-85% accuracy would be high enough to draw any sort of conclusions about the funniest friend.
 That said, if you know of a relevant model for this sort of task please reach out!

 With voice recognition ML not likely to perform accurately enough, I decided to try some different approaches.
-Because Friends is so popular, there are [fan-created script files](https://fangj.github.io/friends/) for every episode in the show.
+Because FRIENDS is so popular, there are [fan-created script files](https://fangj.github.io/friends/) for every episode in the show.
 These script files tell you who is speaking and what they say:

 ![Script File](/script.png)